Lantheus To Acquire Evergreen Theragnostics For Upfront Payment Of $250 Million To Drive Strategic Evolution Into Fully Integrated Radiopharmaceutical...

 Company to host conference call on January 28, 2025, at 8:30 AM ET

 BEDFORD, Mass., Jan.
-28, 2025 (GLOBE NEWSWIRE) -- Lantheus Holdings, Inc. (“Lantheus” or the“Company”) (NASDAQ: LNTH), the leading radiopharmaceutical-focused company committed to enabling clinicians to Find, Fight and Follow disease to deliver better patient outcomes, today announced a definitive agreement to acquire Evergreen Theragnostics, Inc. (“Evergreen”), in an all-cash transaction consisting of an upfront payment of $250 million and up to an additional $752.5 million in potential milestone payments.
+28, 2025 /PRNewswire/ -- Lantheus Holdings, Inc. ("Lantheus" or the "Company") (NASDAQ: LNTH ), the leading radiopharmaceutical-focused company committed to enabling clinicians to Find, Fight and Follow disease to deliver better patient outcomes, today announced a definitive agreement to acquire Evergreen Theragnostics, Inc. ("Evergreen"), in an all-cash transaction consisting of an upfront payment of $250 million and up to an additional $752.5 million in potential milestone payments.
 Evergreen is a clinical-stage radiopharmaceutical company engaged in Contract Development and Manufacturing (CDMO) services as well as drug discovery and commercialization of proprietary products.

 This transaction is expected to solidify Lantheus' capabilities as a fully integrated radiopharmaceutical company.
 The addition of Evergreen's scalable manufacturing capabilities and infrastructure enhances Lantheus' ability to meet the complex demands of radiopharmaceutical development and production.
 The acquisition also expands Lantheus' oncology diagnostic pipeline by adding both OCTEVY, a registrational-stage PET diagnostic agent for certain neuroendocrine tumors (NETs) that could complement Lantheus' therapeutic candidate PNT2003, as well as a number of clinical and pre-clinical novel theranostic pairs.